 — The American College of Obstetricians and Gynecologists (ACOG)

 As a safety measure, the American College of Obstetricians and Gynecologists (ACOG) cautions pregnant women or those contemplating pregnancy not to start or discontinue marijuana use.

 The American Academy of Pediatrics (AAP) recommended in 2018 that it is imperative to advise all adolescents and young women that marijuana should not be used anytime during pregnancy.

 Also, a pregnant woman who uses marijuana may unknowingly put the baby’s health at risk after birth.
-Small quantities of THC have been found in breast milk even after six days from the last recorded use.

 Breastmilk that is tainted with THC may impact the newborn baby’s brain development.
-A study revealed that THC might cause problems with neurological development, which may lead to reduced or impaired poor cognitive function and hyperactivity.

 Pregnant women must understand the risks involved in using CBD-infused products or other cannabis products.
 It is not only the mother’s health that is in danger when complications arise from the use of products that have not been proven safe for use during pregnancy.